pvcraven/arcade_book/source/chapters/08_functions/functions.rst

 giving a recipe to the computer.
 Give someone a recipe for banana bread and they know how to make it.
 They haven't actually made it yet, they just know how.
-You have to do it *tell* them to make banana bread.
+You have to *tell* them to make banana bread.
 That is, after we **define** the function we must **call** the function before the code in it runs.